 Wealthsimple Trade vs. Questrade

 I considered moving my self-directed investing accounts from TD Direct to Questrade before ultimately switching to Wealthsimple Trade.

 Questrade has long been known as the top discount brokerage in Canada due to its low fee structure, free ETF purchases, and stock trading for as low as $4.95.
 Questrade has also been around the block for 20+ years and built a solid reputation for its robust platform, market research, and customer service.

 If you’re the type of investor who has more advanced trading needs, or someone who needs to hold more than just an RRSP, TFSA, or non-registered account (like a LIRA, RESP, Joint investing account, or Corporate account), then the Questrade platform is still an excellent choice.

 I like the no-frills approach to Wealthsimple Trade, and I like that, as a company, Wealthsimple is committed to continuously improving their product lines.
-As an example, they just announced a new hybrid chequing and savings account product called Wealthsimple Cash that pays 2.4 percent interest.
+As an example, they just announced a new hybrid chequing and savings account product called Wealthsimple Cash that pays slightly better interest than the big banks.

 I figured, since I will be trading frequently (by my standards) – at least once per month in my TFSA, plus a few times a year in my RRSP – and I don’t need access to more account types at this time – Wealthsimple Trade would suit my needs just fine.

 I’m happy with my decision to move my RRSP and TFSA accounts to Wealthsimple Trade and finally avoid paying $9.99 per trade when I contribute money to my investments.

 This platform is ideal for any investor who is comfortable in a mobile app or desktop environment and who wants to trade stocks and ETFs without paying any fees.